marnen/knitting_symbols/README.md

 If the available release packages aren't suitable for you, you can [build your own release package](#building-your-own-release-package).
 Most people won't need to do this, but if you need it, it's easy to do.

 Failing that, you can use the SVG images straight from the code repository, but I don't advise doing so: those files are optimized for easy editing, not file size, and some files may contain text in nonstandard fonts, so they may display improperly.
-The image files in the release packages are smaller and have all text converted to paths for reliable display.
+The SVG files in the release packages are smaller and have all text converted to paths for reliable display.
+(The PNG images aren't contained in the repository at all; rather, they're converted from SVG as part of the build process.)

 ### Building your own release package